planetscale/cursor-plugin/README.md

 # PlanetScale Cursor Plugin

-PlanetScale plugin for installing the MCP server into Cursor.
+Plugin for installing the [PlanetScale MCP server](https://planetscale.com/docs/connect/mcp) and [Database Skills](https://db-skills.com/) into Cursor.

 ## Install from the Cursor Marketplace